muffin819/nft-scraping-azuki/README.md

-This is a basic boilerplate project to start creating APIs with Node.js and Express.
-CORS support enabled.
+This is a NFT scraping project using alchemy SDK
 # Getting started
 Install the dependencies:
 ```